 League observers attend meetings of public bodies and monitor how the laws and policies are being carried out.
 The observer does not speak at these meetings but reports back to the League membership

 The League encourages citizens to register, vote and participate in government.
 They provide unbiased, factual information about voting procedures, candidates and ballot issues.
-Leagues host forums and debates, as well as provide voter guides for citizens to make informed decisions.
+Leagues host forums and debates.

 WHAT WE DO: